 The COT report

-The CFTC (Commodity Futures Trading Commission) reports the position of major players in the futures market through its COT (Commitment of Traders) report.
-This report specifies the positioning of various players in the market.
-It is released every Friday and shows the open interest recorded on the previous Tuesday.
+The CFTC (Commodity Futures Trading Commission) tracks the position for major players in the futures market.
+It issues a report known as COT (Commitment of Traders) report, which details the positioning of various players and is released every Friday, showing the open interest recorded on the previous Tuesday.

 The disaggregated report is more detailed and uses four main categories of traders:

 - Producers, who usually use gold futures markets to hedge the risk associated with the physical commodity

 - Swap dealers, who use the futures market to hedge the risk associated with swap transactions, which involves commodities

 - Money managers, who are engaged in managing and conducting futures trading on behalf of their clients

 - Other reportables, who aren’t in the above categories

 In a COT report, investors take note of the actual positions and changes from the previous report.
 This report is more likely to show the direction of the trades happening in a particular commodity.

 According to the latest COT report, large precious metal speculators continued to increase their bullish bets on gold futures.
 Speculative gold bets headed higher for the eighth-straight week (ended September 12, 2017).
 Net-bullish bets rose 18% to reach the highest level since September 27, 2016.